ianchanning/neural-network-js/slides.tex.md

 ```

-# I want to display these test values
-# I want to draw a circle
-# I want to draw the test values as circles on a graph
-# I want to separate these circles with a line
-# I want to colour the circles red or blue
-# I want to make the colour depend on which side of the line
 # I want to say whether my examples are red or blue
 # I want to make a guess based on x, y whether a circle is red or blue
 # I want to visualise the functions we're going to use to improve the guesses